KrisnaDana/POS-Tagging/readme.md

 ## Run the Project

-Just click the 'Run All' button on your Jupyter Notebook.
+Just click 'Run All' button on your Jupyter Notebook.